2015-2016 CETR Events and Forums

 community partners with stops to learn about innovative programs and services found within our local community.

-A one-day intensive institute on community-engaged course design for faculty scheduled to teach in the
+A two-day intensive institute on community-engaged learning course design for faculty scheduled to teach in the coming year.

 Steal away in the early summer for two days of dedicated writing time.
 Intended for faculty who want to move along a writing project about their community-engaged scholarship, or to brainstorm potential written products about their teaching or research.

 An interdisciplinary writing group to help faculty advance community-engaged writing projects in a supportive environment.